-As of December 31, 2019 and March 31, 2020, we had cash, cash equivalents and short-term investments of \$125.3 million and \$103.4 million, respectively.
+As of December 31, 2020, we had cash, cash equivalents and short-term investments of \$309.2 million.
 Cash consists of deposits with financial institutions.
 Interest income is sensitive to changes in the general level of interest rates.
-However, due to the nature of these investments, a hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our consolidated financial statements included elsewhere in this prospectus.
+However, due to the nature of these investments, a hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our consolidated financial statements.

-As of December 31, 2019 and March 31, 2020, we had \$20.0 million of borrowings outstanding under the Term A 2018 Loan Agreement.
-In addition we had \$10.0 million of Term B loan borrowings outstanding under the 2018 Loan Agreement bearing interest at a variable rate equal to 30-day LIBOR plus 6.94%, subject to a floor of 8.94%.
-LIBOR is currently scheduled to be phased out in 2021.
+As of December 31, 2020, we had \$30.0 million of borrowings outstanding under the 2018 Loan Agreement bearing interest at a variable rate equal to 30-day LIBOR plus 6.94%, subject to a floor of 8.94%.
+LIBOR is currently scheduled to be phased out on June 30, 2023.
 Before LIBOR is phased out, we may need to renegotiate the Term Loans to replace LIBOR with a new standard, which has yet to be established.
-The consequences of these developments cannot be entirely predicted, but could result in higher interest rates on the principal amount of the Term Loan.
-A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our consolidated financial statements included elsewhere in this prospectus.
+The consequences of these developments cannot be entirely predicted, but could result in higher interest rates on the principal amount of the Term Loans.
+A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our consolidated financial statements.